ftrias/TeensyDebug/README.md

 * Off: GDB is not used.

 If you use this tool, you don't need the `#pragma` or `debug.begin()` statements.

-The tool is written in Python can can easily be ported to other platforms.

 Running manually
 -------------------------------------------